Security Groups in Thalassa Cloud VPCs

 Security Group Scope

 Security groups operate within a VPC and cannot be shared between different VPCs.
-If communication is required between VMs in different VPCs, explicit rules must be created, or a VPC Peering connection must be established.
+If communication is required between resources in different VPCs, explicit rules must be created, or a VPC Peering connection must be established.

 Summary